When I started this blog, it was because of my story. My story of being an insecure child, who struggled deeply with low self-esteem.

 I wouldn’t be where I am today if I didn’t have my past.

-And owning my story is probably one of the most challenging yet empowering things I have ever done.
+Owning my story is probably one of the most challenging, courageous and empowering things I have ever done.